nxvinn29/ART-OF-EVOLVE/CONTRIBUTING.md

 ## How to Contribute

+### Reporting Bugs

+If you find a bug, please report it!
+Open a new issue and include:
+- A clear description of the bug
+- Steps to reproduce
+- Expected vs actual behavior
+- Screenshots (if applicable)

+### Making Changes

 1.  **Fork the Repository**: Create a personal fork of the project on GitHub.
 2.  **Clone the Fork**: Clone your fork to your local machine.
 3.  **Create a Branch**: Create a new branch for your changes.